frederic-perez/AmE-dictionary/list-of-short-names.md

 - __Ada__ A feminine given name.
 One origin is the Germanic element “adel-” meaning “nobility.” for example as part of the names Adelaide and Adeline.
 The name can also trace to a Hebrew origin, sometimes spelt Adah עָדָה, meaning “adornment.”
 - __Alf__ The male name Alf or Alv is derived from álf, the Old Norse for “elf.”
 It is also the shortened form of various Germanic names with álf as their first part, notably Alfred, Álvaro, or more directly from Ataulf (English: Adolph).
 - __Ann__ Variant of Anne, Ann is a form of the Latin female given name Anna.
 This in turn is a representation of the Hebrew Hannah, which means ‘favour’ or ‘grace.’
 Related names include Annie.
+- __Ava__ The name Ava is primarily a feminine given name used in English and other languages.
+It has various origins and meanings.
+In English, it can be a variant of Eve or Eva, and it is also an ancient Germanic name, a diminutive of names with the element avi, with an uncertain meaning.
 - __Bea__ A feminine given name, often short for Beatrice.
 - __Ben__ Ben is frequently used as a shortened version of the given names Benjamin, Benedict, or Benson, and is also a very common given name in its own right.
 - __Bob__ A hypocorism, usually of Robert, and sometimes a diminutive of Bobby.